Jenny Jefferies: Work

-Jefferies writes a monthly food column for the Cambridge Independent featuring recipes like Norfolk Lamb Moussaka and Strawberry Flan.
+Jefferies writes a monthly food column for the Cambridge Independent featuring recipes such as mackerel and venison.
 She writes a bi-monthly article and an international chef interview series for the Country & Town House online magazine.
 Examples of her column include "Farm Diversification" and "Organic September".
 She writes for Rural Life magazine, featuring recipes from her cookbooks.
 She presented her own radio show at Black Cat Radio, a local Cambridgeshire radio station (2023–2025).

 As well as the articles Jefferies writes herself, she has received recognition for her endeavours.
 This includes articles by The Sunday Post, Chatting Food online magazine, The Hunts Post, That's Farming magazine and Kids Country online magazine.

 Jefferies is a producer of a documentary series based on her 2024 book Islands in a Common Sea.

-Jefferies is leading the first fishing-themed British 24-hour social media campaign, in collaboration with Fishing News, #Fish24, on 15 May 2025.
+Jefferies is leading the first fishing-themed British 24-hour social media campaign, in collaboration with Fishing News, #Fish24.
+The next one will be held on 14 May 2026.